unraid/docs/docs/legacy/FAQ/Console.md

 Lists the drive devices that have "volume labels", and device ID linked to each.
-Typically, only the flash drive will have an entry here and it MUST have a volume label of "UNRAID" for unRAID to start up properly
+Typically, only the flash drive will have an entry here and it MUST have a volume label of "UNRAID" for Unraid to start up properly

 `ls  -l  /dev/disk/by-label`

-*Note: in the default setup of unRAID, `v` is an alias for `ls -l`, so you can replace the `ls -l` above with just `v`.*
+*Note: in the default setup of Unraid, `v` is an alias for `ls -l`, so you can replace the `ls -l` above with just `v`.*

 ## Console Commands for Networking